DHTMLX/gantt-docs/data/migrating.md

 Check the available variables on the desktop/custom_skins.md page.

 {{note
-Migration will require the rewriting of existing CSS to achieve the required design.
+Migration will likely require updating of existing CSS to achieve the required design.
 }}

 ### Single CSS file